 World of Warcraft has been my vice for the past six years, and has commanded a lot of my time.
-Once I shook off the totally legitimate preconception that buying the game would be detrimental to my teenage education, I dived in head first.
+Once I shook off the totally legitimate preconception that buying the game would be problematic for my teenage education, I dived in head first.
 And I loved it.

 I could reminisce about all the raiding and endgame stuff I did, and how Blizzard have done a sensational job creating a world that you could get lost in; a dynamic environment and a captivating storyline which transcends the gaming zeitgeist.
 But I won’t, because that’s stuff everyone already knows.
 Whether you enjoy the game or you don’t, you probably know it’s really big and that a lot of people play it, and logic dictates that there’s a reason for that beyond subliminal opiates.
 It’s enthralling.

 Since I arrived on the scene just as details of the then-next expansion – Wrath of the Lich King – were coming out, I had a good four months of levelling.
 Then, when the expansion dropped, I got swept up in the excitement of, essentially, a new game.
 Subscribers rushed back, and the brand new areas and questing zones were filled to the brim with people.
 I crashed, people crashed, servers crashed, it was awesome.
 Navigating Dalaran – a floating city which served as the central hub for players – felt like wading through Camden market in the middle of the day.